The 10 Best TV Shows of 2022 (So Far)

 The Offer

 At the top of the ranking of the best films in history, The Godfather (1972) won a miniseries that no one asked for.
-The Offer’s main asset is to remain faithful to the basic proposal, that of narrating the film’s backstage, staging how it was made.
+The Offer’s main asset is to remain faithful to the base proposal, to narrate the behind-the-scenes of the film, staging how it was made.

-Anyone who is a fan of The Godfather franchise needs to watch The Offer.
-Even those who have seen the movie only once have to follow this high standard miniseries.
-It is a look at an iconic production of world entertainment and portrays all the adversities that surround a project of such greatness.
-Apart from the exemplary performance of the cast.
+Whoever fan of The Godfather franchise needs to watch The Offer.
+Even those who have seen the film only once have to follow this high standard miniseries.
+A look at an iconic production of world entertainment and portrays all the adversities that surround a project of such greatness.
+It was the exemplary performance of the cast.